-Founded in 1968, Lawyers’ Committee for Civil Rights of the San Francisco Bay Area is a nonprofit working to protect and promote the rights of people of color, immigrants, and low-income people in California.
+The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCR) is a nonprofit working to protect and promote the dignity and self-determination of people of color, immigrants, and low-income people in California.

 Formed in 1968 to provide legal support to the Civil Rights Movement, our attorney network provides free legal representation to communities on the front lines of social justice struggles, including asylum seekers, unhoused people, and Californians impacted by predatory bail industry contracts.

 These direct legal services inform the broader impact litigation and policy advocacy we undertake on our core issue areas: Immigrant, Racial, and Economic Justice.

 We are on the front lines of the Trump administration’s war on immigrants.
 Our Asylum Program, now in its 36th year, has represented thousands of refugees in U.S. immigration courts.
 At a systems level, we are currently suing Customs and Border Protection over inhumane conditions in its detention centers on the U.S.-Mexico border.
 Our class-action lawsuit, Doe v.
 Nielsen, prompted the release of the photographs of Border Patrol housing families in “iceboxes” that shocked the nation last summer.
 Most recently, we won a crucial federal court victory blocking the administration’s efforts to unlawfully deny humanitarian relief to hundreds of immigrant youth in California.

 We work to end the criminalization of poverty, including the over-policing of communities of color and the unconstitutional seizure of property from unhoused people.
 Last fall, we won the repeal of an unconstitutional loitering ordinance in Oakland that disproportionately harmed Black public housing residents.
 We are also working to end harmful financial consequences from the criminalization of low-income communities of color.